Maraba coffee: Production cycle

 The main harvesting season for coffee in Rwanda is during the major rainy season, running from March to the end of May.
 At harvest time, farmers spend most of the day picking cherries by hand.
 In the evening, they carry them in traditional baskets woven from banana leaves to the washing station, which may be several hours away.
 Technicians hand-sort the beans to pick out the best cherries, those with a deep red colour, and return the remainder to the grower to be sold on to markets outside the Maraba process at a lower price.
 The technicians pay the grower US$0.10 per kilogram.
 This money accumulates, and the association pays it each fortnight into farmers' bank accounts.

 The technicians start the washing process immediately, since delay can cause fermentation of the sugary coating surrounding the bean and ruination of the coffee flavour.
-The beans are first thrown into a deep tank.
-The best cherries sink to the bottom and pass through a machine that removes their skin.
+The beans are first thrown into a deep tank; the best cherries sink to the bottom and pass through a machine that removes their skin.
 The technicians remove any floating cherries and process them in the same way as the others for the cooperative to sell on the domestic market for less than speciality-coffee price.
 The beans are fed through one of the cooperative's three de-skinning and selection machines to remove their skins and most of the sugary coating before running the individual beans through a vibrating colander.
-The colander separates the very highest quality Grade A beans from those labeled Grade B; the two grades are sent separately down the hill in a water chute with a 1 percent gradient.
+The colander separates the very highest quality Grade A beans from those labelled Grade B; the two grades are sent separately down the hill in a water chute with a 1 percent gradient.
 This process allows for further separation of beans based on quality, with around 15 tanks available at the bottom for capture of the different types.
 The beans are kept submerged, two days for the best and 15–20 hours for the lesser beans, which causes a small amount of fermentation to convert the remainder of the sugar without significantly impairing the flavour.